Fan (machine): Electrical

+Social implications

+Before powered fans were widely accessible, their use related to the social divide between social classes.
+In Britain and China, they were initially only installed in the buildings of Parliament and in noble homes.
+In Ancient Egypt (3150 BC), servants were required to fan Pharaohs and important figures.

+In parts of the world such as India, where the temperature reaches above 100 F, standing and electric box fans are essential in the business world for customer comfort and an efficient work environment.
+Fans have become solar-powered, energy-efficient, and battery-powered in places with unreliable energy sources.

+In South Korea, fans play a part in an old wives' tale.
+Many older South Korean citizens believe in the unscientific and unsupported myth of fan death due to excessive use of an electric fan; Korean electric fans usually turn off after a few hours to protect from fan death.

+Typical room electrical fans consume 50 to 100 watts of power, while air-conditioning units use 500 to 4000 watts; fans use less electricity but do not cool the air, simply providing evaporative cooling of sweat.
+Commercial fans are louder than AC units and can be disruptively loud.
+According to the U.S. Consumer Product Safety Commission, reported incidents related to box fans include, fire (266 incidents), potential fire (29 incidents), electrocution (15), electric shock (4 incidents), and electrical hazard (2 incidents).
+Injuries related to AC units mostly relate to their falling from buildings.

 Types

 Mechanical revolving blade fans are made in a wide range of designs.
-They are used on the floor, table, desk, or hung from the ceiling (ceiling fan).
-They can also be built into a window, wall, roof, chimney, etc. Most electronic systems such as computers include fans to cool the circuits inside, and in appliances such as hair dryers and portable space heaters and mounted/installed wall heaters.
-They are also used for moving air in air-conditioning systems, and in automotive engines, where they are driven by belts or by a direct motor.
-Fans used for comfort create a wind chill by increasing the heat transfer coefficient but do not lower temperatures directly.
-Fans used to cool electrical equipment or in engines or other machines do cool the equipment directly by forcing hot air into the cooler environment outside of the machine.
+They are used on the floor, table, desk, or hung from the ceiling (ceiling fan) and can be built into a window, wall, roof, etc. Tower fans tend to have smaller blades inside.
+Electronic systems generating significant heat, such as computers, incorporate fans.
+Appliances such as hair dryers and space heaters also use fans.
+They move air in air-conditioning systems and in automotive engines.
+Fans used for comfort inside a room create a wind chill by increasing the heat transfer coefficient but do not lower temperatures directly.
+Fans used to cool electrical equipment or in engines or other machines cool the equipment directly by exhausting hot air into the cooler environment outside of the machine so that cooler air flows in.

-There are three main types of fans used for moving air, axial, centrifugal (also called radial) and cross flow (also called tangential).
+Three main types of fans are used for moving air, axial, centrifugal (also called radial) and cross flow (also called tangential).
 The American Society of Mechanical Engineers Performance Testing Code 11 (PTC) provides standard procedures for conducting and reporting tests on fans, including those of the centrifugal, axial, and mixed flows.